 Vocabulary Instruction

 Vocabulary knowledge is the strongest predictor of reading comprehension.
-Four kinds of vocabularies contribute to reading comprehension: core vocabulary, academic words, content-area words, and literary words.
+Four kinds of vocabularies contribute to reading comprehension: core vocabulary, academic words, content vocabulary, and literary words.
 TextProject provides free resources for all four types of vocabulary instruction.

 Research A focus on vocabulary